joshuaskipper/TWA/README.md

 # TWA - True Weather Application

 **TWA (True Weather Application)** is a .NET console application that provides users with real-time weather information.
-This project serves as the foundation for a future full-featured weather platform designed to rival native weather apps on mobile and desktop operating systems.
+This project serves as a foundation for a full featured weather app that will be accessible on all mobile devices and as a desktop application.

 ## Features